riker2072/10LC/README.md

 For LoadMode, use USB

 Click on … to select 10LC.ino.bin file directory location.
+Check mark in the box on the left.
 In the @ box, put 0x10000

 Click on … to select 10LC.ino.bootloader.bin file directory location.
+Check mark in the box on the left.
 In the @ box, put 0x0000

 Click on … to select 10LC.ino.partitions.bin file directory location.
+Check mark in the box on the left.
 In the @ box, put 0x8000

 SPI speed is 40MHz, SPI mode is DIO.
 Check mark in the box labeled “DoNotChgBin”.
 My port settings are COM4, baud 115200.
 Connect the M5 Cardputer to your PC using a USB C cable.
 Click on START to burn the firmware.